Leichte Sprache

 Diversity at the open art museum means:

-We show art from different contexts.
+We show art from different contexts of origin.

-We don’t draw cultural or social boundaries.
+We do not draw cultural or social boundaries.

 Das Bild zeigt ein Gemälde.
 Links im Gemälde sieht man